asr/fotc/src/PA/Axiomatic/README.txt

 ------------------------------------------------------------------------------
-Peano arithmetic
+Axiomatic Peano arithmetic
 ------------------------------------------------------------------------------

-This directory contains the theory of Peano arithmetic, using Agda data types and primitive recursive functions for the non-logical constants and the Peano's axioms.
+This directory contains the theory of Peano arithmetic, using Agda postulates for the non-logical constants and the Peano's axioms.